-- 1. Read this support manual thoroughly!
-We realize it is a lengthy document and even if you have recently hosted the team, our requirements are continually evolving as we fine tune our operation.
-Please do not assume you already know the current requirements.
-After reading this manual, sign, scan and email the Support Manual Compliance Certificate (Attachment 24) to the Thunderbird Air Show Events Coordinator no later than 31 Jan 2023 or when your first 'deliverable' is due, whichever occurs first. - 2.
+- Read this support manual thoroughly!
+We realize it is a lengthy document and even if you have recently hosted the team, our requirements evolve yearly as we fine tune our operation.
+Please do not assume you already know the current requirements as there have been many changes.
+After reading this manual, sign, scan and email the Support Manual Compliance Certificate (Attachment 21) to the Thunderbird Air Show Events Coordinator (michael.rux@us.af.mil) no later than 31 Jan 2023 or when your first 'deliverable' is due, whichever occurs first.
+Once the Support Manual Compliance Certificate has been emailed and received by our Thunderbird Air Show Events Coordinator, you will be given access to a Microsoft Excel Timeline Tracker.
+This document will autopopulate all your due out deadlines, in chronological order, for easy visibility and tracking. - 2.
 Ensure that the TFR and waivers are in effect and no aircraft (commuters, other demo teams, civilian traffic, etc.) enter into the airspace during arrival, practice and demonstration aerial work.
 Make sure the center of TFR and Waivers are based off of Show Center as opposed to the airfield center of mass.
 At times this can be up to a mile off and could be a potential show stopper. - 3.
 If your show is a remote deployed show, ensure the airfield that our jets are operating from is no greater than 50 nautical miles from Show Center. - 4.
 Arrange for snow/FOD fencing for the entire crowd line with no gaps below the fence and ensure distance from Thunderbirds' jets nose tires to crowd line is ≥300'. - 5.
 Ensure that Thunderbirds maintenance hangar is available for Thunderbirds use upon Advance Pilot arrival.
 Ensure there is enough room for all 8 aircraft to be stored in the hangar in the case of inclement weather. - 6.
 Attempt to have jet parking in the same location from arrival until departure.
 Ensure your ground parking plan takes into account the Thunderbirds aircraft and how that will affect your static aircraft arrival and parking. - 7.
 Provide access to tow jets from hangar to jet parking location during duration of stay without towing through the crowd line. - 8.
 Ensure all required AGE and vehicles are in place and ready for inspection at the designated time on the team's arrival day.
 Give yourself adequate time to collect and position all of the vehicles.
 In many cases, this will require you to place them the night before the team's arrival. - 9.
 Ensure highly-visible show center and bomb burst markers are in place with accurate GPS coordinates in DD MM.MMM format prior to Advance Pilot's arrival.
 Accurate placement of the markers cannot be stressed enough.
 Thunderbird 1 will use these markers as his primary visual references.
 Please make every attempt to have them in place prior to Thunderbird 8's arrival.
 It is highly recommended that the individual placing the marker utilize GPS equipment for correct placement. - 10.
 Ensure the airfield is swept for debris before the first F-16 arrives to ensure all taxiways, parking areas and runways are clear of debris that could damage the F-16's engine.
 Please note, even small pebbles or loose asphalt can cause engine damage. - 11.
 Please contact us with any questions you might have.
-We are willing to discuss options to ensure your airshow is a success.
+We are willing to discuss options to ensure your airshow is a success!